agustrionopj/agustrionopj/content/page/about.md

 comments: false
 ---

 My name is Agus Triono Puri Jatmiko.
-Quite mouthful, eh? but you can call me 'PJ' for short.
+Quite mouthful, eh? but you can call me **PJ** for short.
 I have things that I love most:

 - _This_ Universe
 - Whichever Universes with Piano, Photography, and Python-thingy in them